Vectorredz/cs32-mp1/README.md

 It first obtains each line of the CSV and stores it in an array.\
 Then, it sifts through each line.
 If the line's **RESULT** is not **X**, then it verifies for correctness and notifies the user if an operation's output failed to match **RESULT**.\
 It also verifies for the test operation `TEST_internal` to verify the internal tests, along with its efficiency (if **CHECK_FOR_EFFICIENCY** setting is `true`.)\
-If all tests pass, it notifies the user that they have passed all **Layers**.
+If all tests pass, it notifies the user that they have passed all **Layers**.\

+Finally, after the test, it generates the benchmark execution times of all operations to the specified **OUTPUT_FILE** directory.
+It is also a CSV file, with its fields as follows:

+> OPERATION | N | TIME

+Where **OPERATION** is the name of the operation function, **N** is the size of the list at the time the operation was done, and **TIME** being the execution time (in milliseconds) of the operation.

+This output file can then be used for plotting on a graph.
+It is used to graph N (current size when OPERATION was done) against DELTATIME (in milliseconds) to judge whether the graph of OPERATION is constant, linear, or logarithmic in nature.

 <br>